How does Coronavirus spread?

 How does coronavirus spread?

 - The virus can spread from person to person through respiratory droplets produced via coughing, sneezing to a healthy person just like influenza and other respiratory pathogens spread.
 These droplets through the mouth or nose of people reached to the lungs during inhalation.
-Therefore, it is preferred to maintain a distance of about 0.5m to 2m.
 It will keep safe from large droplets.

 - A person suffering from cough/cold/sneeze should use a mask and protect everyone else nearby.